 No matter your organization’s structure, the ability to record and document all aspects of a project is vital to being a successful project manager.
-Multiple reports, charts, graphs, documents, change requests and status updates need to be maintained throughout the lifecycle of a project.
-And documentation works to stitch all the disparate pieces of a project together and bring it to a successful finish.
+Multiple reports, charts, graphs, documents, change requests and status updates need to be maintained throughout the project life cycle, and documentation works to stitch the disparate pieces of a project together and bring it to a successful finish.

 - Client-Related Everything – Imagine this scenario: A client suddenly questions a decision that was made a couple of months ago.
 The client says that they chose one direction but your company decided to go down another path during implementation.
-Clear documentation on client meetings, including notes with dates, times and attendees will help everyone recall the decision that was made and clear up any misunderstanding.
+Clear documentation on client meetings, including notes with dates, times and attendees helps everyone recall the decision and clear up any misunderstanding.

 - Legal Dictates – For certain projects, legal teams are required to review documentation during the project.
 For public projects, there might be oversight and review processes that analyze a project after its completion.
-Know the documentation requirements your legal team needs to have before your project begins.
-Playing catch up is risky in this kind of environment.
+Know the documentation requirements your legal team needs to have before your project begins as playing catch-up is risky in this kind of environment.

-- The Right Amount of Process – While you don’t want to get lost with documenting so much of the plan and process that you’re not actually processing, you do want to have put some definition around the project plan and goals and how that’s going to be accomplished.
-Let your organizational structure guide how much process you should document.
-Insisting on a layered structure within your resources plan in an agile company doesn’t make much sense.
+- The Right Amount of Process – While you don’t want to get lost with documenting so much of the plan and process that you’re not actually processing, you do want some definition around the project plan and goals.
+Let your organizational structure guide how many processes you should document.
+Insisting on a layered structure within your resources plan in an agile company doesn’t make sense.
 Similarly, trying to operate process-free on a project that requires legal documentation will only get your project in trouble.
 When in doubt, the best approach is to document.

-- Changes to the Project – Ongoing updates to a project are essential to document especially as project goals shift due to internal factors such as product pivots or external impacts such as personnel changes or budget changes.
-Ideally, you’ll have a real-time online project management tool, so your resources and task changes are scheduled live, and issues are captured as they occur.
+- Changes to the Project – Ongoing project updates are essential to document especially as project goals shift due to internal factors such as product pivots or external impacts such as personnel changes or budget changes.
+Ideally, you’ll have a real-time online project management tool so your resources and task changes are scheduled live, and issues are captured as they occur.
 However, larger impacts to the overall project plan should be added to project documentation in a version controlled manner.

 So what are the best strategies you should use to keep your documentation effective, efficient and timely?
 To align your documentation according to best practices you should:

 - Use Smart Storage – Your documentation needs to be easy to locate and access.
-Documentation is no good if it’s bury under a rock where nobody can find it.
-This includes making sure the infrastructure is in place to access the documentation online and that the folder structure and hierarchy is easy and intuitive to understand.
+Documentation is useless if it’s buried under a rock where nobody can find it.
+This includes making sure that the infrastructure is in place to access the documentation online and that the folder structure and hierarchy are easy and intuitive to understand.

-- Share with Others – Most people hate putting documentation together but love it when it’s all packaged up for them.
-You’ll also pleasantly be surprised that people actually read the stuff!
+- Share with Others – Most people hate putting documentation together but love it when it’s packaged up for them.
+You’ll also be pleasantly surprised that people actually read the documentation!
 Use your online project management software to store your documents online with the project, ideally in a collaborative yet secure environment.

-- Version Control and Up-to-Date – Keeping project documentation current and up-to-date is the hardest thing to do.
+- Version Control and Up-to-Date – Keeping project documentation current and updated is the hardest thing to do.
 It’s easy to get to the point of the initial version, but it’s painful to go back and update documentation and maintain version control.
-Again, the biggest help here is going to be the document repository infrastructure you have in place.
-Automatic version control will allow you to manage this process more easily, and the consumers of your documentation will always trust they have the latest version.
+Again, the biggest help is the document repository infrastructure you have in place.
+Automatic version control allows you to manage this process more easily and the consumers of your documentation will always trust that they have the latest version.